That was easy!

 “Yes, I was there but I wasn’t involved with any of those guys” just gave the police half of what they need.

-Remember, it’s not your job to prove yourself innocent.
+It’s not your job to prove yourself innocent.
 It’s their job to prove you guilty.
 They need to prove that you were there, that you did something, and that the something you did was against the law.
 If you say, “Yes, I was there that night, but that didn’t happen” you’ve already made 50% of the case for them.

 Remember: the police are trained to get confessions.
 That makes their job so much easier when that happens (and makes my job so much harder).
 Note that I said they are trained to get confessions.
 That’s not the same thing as saying they are trained to get the truth.